Sulstice/cocktail-shaker/docs/source/guide/file_handling.rst

 File API Documentation
 ======================

-This page gives a introduction on how cocktail-shaker operates reading and writing files.
-Let's get started!
-To see what files we support please head to :ref:`file formats <fileformats>`
+This page provides an overview of how cocktail-shaker operates reading and writing files.
+To see the files that cocktail-shaker supports, refer to :ref:`file formats <fileformats>`.

-The FileParser module
+The FileParser Module
 ---------------------

     You instantiate a ``FileParser``
-    by providing exactly the path to a file with the extension included.
-    Cocktail Shaker is smart enough to detect the file extension and allocate it's specific parsing.
+    by providing the exact path to a file with the extension included. cocktail-shaker is smart enough to detect the file extension and allocate its specific parsing.
     If the file being parsed *is not* supported, then ``FileNotSupportedError`` will be raised instead.

     >>> from cocktail_shaker import FileParser